 Service dogs only with valid license no exceptions.

 We are a working farm.
 We open our fields for this event and fields are uneven and rocky.
 There are walking paths through the main sunflower field.
 Please choose appropriate footwear for your visit.
 Sturdy shoes or even rain boots are a good choice as the fields can get muddy.
 Bring a bucket with some water for your sunflowers (leave in the car) for the ride home.

 Try not to leave your flowers in the sun for too long especially mid-day.
 Keep them in a bucket of water for the drive home to ensure freshness.

 How to keep your cut flowers blooming as long as possible: We cut flowers early in the day when the sun isn’t as hot.
 Put them in water right away and keep out of the hot sun.
 Don’t leave them in a hot car.
 When you get them home, sunflowers will do best with indirect sunlight and the cooler it is the longer they last.
 Sunflowers drink a lot of water so check the water level daily and change it if it gets cloudy.
 Adding flower food will not prolong the blooming time.

 My sunflowers are droopy, can they be saved?
 Yes, well as long is it wasn’t for a couple days!
-Sunflowers are tough, get them fresh water right away and out of direct sunlight.
+Sunflowers are tough, get them fresh water right away, cut the stems, and out of direct sunlight.
 They should perk up within a few hours.